canonical/sdkcraft/docs/how-to/design-sdk.rst

 .. literalinclude:: design-sdk/setup-base
    :language: shell
-   :lines: 72-98
+   :start-after: [colcon-defaults-start]
+   :end-before: [colcon-defaults-end]

-Creates directories and a default configuration file for :program:`colcon`, specifying paths for build, install, and log files.
+Creates directories and a default configuration file for :program:`colcon` with build, install, and log file paths.

 .. important::

-   This is where the :samp:`colcon-cache` plug from :file:`sdkcraft.yaml` comes into play;
+   This is where the :samp:`colcon-artefacts` plug from :file:`sdkcraft.yaml` comes into play;
    the configuration points the build actions there instead of the default path.